lemursauce/Exercise-Awa5.0_CLI_tools_in_C/README.md

     - The final state of the bubbleAbyss (which could be very useful for debugging your AWA5.0 code)
 * There is actually runtime error detecting!
     - This was allegedly not included in the original since "AWA5.0 is perfect" and therefore there was no need for specification on what would happen
-* Since infinite loops may be encountered, there is an optino to set a maximum amount of instructions before forced termination
+* Since infinite loops may be encountered, there is an option to set a maximum amount of instructions before forced termination
     - This is **NOT** on by default, so if you are concerned about such loops occuring, make sure to set this flag.

 ## Testing